Bleeck/UE_Workshop/Session_1.md

 ###

-    Note: for boolean values this can be achieved easyer by setting IsLineGreen = not IsLineGreen (IsLineGreen = !IsLineGreen).
+    Note: for boolean values this can be achieved easier by setting IsLineGreen = not IsLineGreen (IsLineGreen = !IsLineGreen).

     The "NOT" operator is the negation operator.
 NOT True is False and NOT False is True.